Important Questions to Ask Google Analytics

-Google analytics is utility software that helps SEO (search engine optimizing) Internet businesses analyze the effectiveness of their advertising and marketing techniques.
+Google Analytics is a utility software that helps SEO (search engine optimizing) Internet businesses analyze the effectiveness of their advertising and marketing techniques.
 It also lets the firms know whether the budget they spent on increasing Internet traffic is worth the cost or not.

 2. What does Google Analytics Tell You?

-Google Analytics is a powerful tool when used correctly by an experience Internet marketer or business owner.
+Google Analytics is a powerful tool when used correctly by an experienced Internet marketer or a business owner.
 Whoever is receiving the Google analytic reports should understand what all information it can provide and then how to use that information to understand what marketing strategies worked and what didn’t.

 - Peak traffic-it will tell you what hour the Internet traffic peaked and on which day.
 This will help you determine what caused the peak in traffic.

 - Keyword use-Google Analytics will also give you the popular search keyword that attracted the traffic.
 Through this, you can know which page and which article is attracting the traffic and further enhance it by answering questions around it or adding to more information.

 - Traffic source-You will be able to find from Google Analytics what the major sources for the Internet traffic were.
 This will give you an idea about the site from where maximum visitors are being directed to your website.
 This can help you to determine the type of visitors who are most interested in your product, service, or business.
 You can then take steps to attract that type of visitors.